barotto/Teresa/README.md

 The main program is a MFC application for Microsoft Windows, though the term rewriting core is reusable on any project and operating system.

 *Note*: the program and the documentation are in **italian only**.

+*The source of this application has been recovered from a crusty old floppy disk found inside a moldy box kept in a dark cellar.
+It's a relic from a bygone era.
+The world of CS and the one of humans were both very different back then.
+The authors won't accept any resposibility (see the license).*

 ## Informazioni generali